6 Best CCPA-Compliant Email Marketing Tools (2026)

 FAQ

 Does CCPA apply to my SaaS business?
-CCPA applies to for-profit businesses that collect California consumers' personal information AND meet one of: annual gross revenue over $25 million, buy/sell personal information of 100,000+ consumers/households, or derive 50% or more of annual revenue from selling personal information.
+CCPA applies to for-profit businesses that collect California consumers' personal information AND meet one of: annual gross revenue over $25 million, buy/sell/share personal information of 100,000+ consumers/households/devices, or derive 50% or more of annual revenue from selling/sharing personal information.
+Even if you don't currently meet these thresholds, other states have similar laws with different thresholds, so privacy-respecting practices are worth building now.

 Do I need a "Do Not Sell My Information" button on my email signup forms?
 If you sell or share personal information (including with advertising partners), you need this option accessible to California consumers.
-If you don't sell or share data, you don't need it, but many businesses add it proactively.
+If you don't sell or share data, you don't technically need it, but many businesses add it proactively.
+Having it signals respect for consumer privacy and prepares you for broader privacy regulations.